Blunk-electronic/ET/doc/schematic.rst

 	|VNS| |NI|

-	- To find the first unit of a device on the current sheet:
+	To locate the first unit of a device on the current sheet:

 	.. code-block::

-		show device IC1 IO-BANK2 .
+		show device IC1 .

 	|VNS| |NI|

-	- To find an explicit unit of a device:
+	To locate an explicitly given unit of a device:

 	.. code-block::